deckaddict/a-ti-den/README.md

 - Make it work for more calculators, either by improving AlmostTX or making a more general link port service in the emulator.
 - There is a pull request to improve the contrast handling in AndieGraph enabling fades. (see my fork https://github.com/deckaddict/AndieGraph)
 - AndieGraph to get multitouch support.
 Pull request prepared. (see my fork https://github.com/deckaddict/AndieGraph)
-- Making it possible to start AndieGraph with reloaded RAM-file via scripting.
 - Letting link port signals through to the speaker meaning that all cool sound effects that people have done can be enjoyed.
 </details>